sedhossein/clean-code-with-clear-coder/README.md

 - you should not be obsessed with your company(job) , you should be update, agile. cause your life after job. you should have your personal rules for living. your are not for your work, your work is for your life.

+- the most places. dont need just your one skill! they wang you in a lot of parts of their need , then. if you know more things, you have more money and job request, then have more duty😅

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna